Billy Long: Early life and education

 William Hollis Long II was born in Springfield on August 11, 1955.
 He is a fourth-generation native of Missouri.
 He graduated from the K–12 Greenwood Laboratory School in 1973.
 He attended the University of Missouri from 1973 to 1976 but did not graduate.
 Long then attended and later graduated in 1979 from the Missouri Auction School, based in Kansas City.
 In 1983, he received a professional designation from the Certified Auctioneers Institute, hosted at Indiana University Bloomington.

-Career
+Early career

 Long was an auctioneer and owned Billy Long Auctions, LLC from 1979 to 2011.
 He was named "Best Auctioneer in the Ozarks" for seven years in a row.
 In 2016, he was inducted into National Auctioneers' Association Hall of Fame after his 2009 induction into the Missouri Professional Auctioneers’ Association Hall of Fame.
 He was a talk radio show host on the Springfield-based station KWTO and worked as a realtor part time.
 He is a member of the National Association of Realtors, National Auctioneers Association, the Springfield Area Chamber of Commerce, the National Rifle Association of America, and the Greater Springfield Board of Realtors.
-He was also the former President of the Missouri Auctioneers' Association.
+He was also the former president of the Missouri Auctioneers' Association.